louismullie/temp-data/markdown_final/8daae475-006a-49eb-9e2f-cf67aa8b1cac.md

 ### The 2020 Canadian Cardiovascular Society / Canadian Heart Rhythm Society comprehensive guidelines for the management of atrial fibrillation [^112XuvQr].
 The Canadian Journal of Cardiology (2020).
 High credibility.

-Regarding medical management for atrial fibrillation, more specifically with respect to rhythm control, maintenance therapy, CCS/CHRS 2020 guidelines recommend to offer a rhythm control strategy in patients with established AF remaining symptomatic with rate control therapy or when rate control therapy is unlikely to control symptoms
+Regarding medical management for atrial fibrillation, more specifically with respect to rhythm control, maintenance therapy, CCS/CHRS 2020 guidelines recommend to offer a rhythm control strategy in patients with established AF remaining symptomatic with rate control therapy or when rate control therapy is unlikely to control symptoms.
-.
 Consider offering rhythm control over rate control for patients with newly diagnosed AF.

 ---